Skip to Main Content

 • Certification is not required to function under the Florida Nurse Practice Act as an RNFA.
 The program is completed within 1 year which involves online classes and a yearly subscription to AORN.

 • Completion of a program that meets the National Assisting at Surgery Certification (NASC) guidelines.
+Our RNFA Program is officially recognized by NASC and listed among its acceptable RNFA programs for certification eligibility.

 • For national information, visit AORN.org.